ucscode/jpform/README.md

 # jpform
-JPFORM is a vanilla script light weight form handler that manages and transfer data to another page using ajax.
+JPFORM is a light weight form handler that manages and transfer data to another page using ajax.
 ### formpage.html
 ```
 <form id="jp-form" method="post" action="php-page.php">